Diego-Equis-Nunes/cse15l-lab-reports/lab1.md

 ## Part 6 - Working with Github

 To be able to publish all the neat work you do on the remote server, you'll want to make a Github page to show it off.
 This will allow you to have a page you can link to resumes or a portfolio to show off to companies to prove your qualification in future endeavors.
+The next step will help walk you through that process to allow you to have this professionaly recognized resource at your disposal.

 ![Image](CreatedGitHubPage.png)